Selenoprotein P: Structure

 The N-terminal region always contains one Sec residue, and this is separated from the C-terminal region (9-16 Sec residues) by a histidine-rich sequence.
-The large number of Sec residues in the C-terminal portion of SelP suggests that it may be involved in selenium transport or storage.
+The large number of Sec residues in the C-terminal portion of Selenoprotein P suggests that it may be involved in selenium transport or storage.
 However, it is also possible that this region has a redox function.